 AF works as a complement to the various triggers for Autofocus that are available in Ekos now.
 So it is not necessary to change the Autofocus triggers when starting to use AF.
-Indeed, at the start, it is not recommended to relax Autofocus conditions when using AF.
+Indeed, at the start, given that AF is an experimental feature, it is not recommended to relax Autofocus conditions when using AF.
 However, over time, as confidence grows in AF it would be possible to do less Autofocusing (and therefore more imaging).
 But either way, each subframe should be more in focus when using AF, providing it is setup correctly.